How Often Should You Do Hair Masks Treatment?

 What is the Difference Between Hair Mask and Hair Conditioner?

-Another difference is that hair mask works lasts longer than the works of conditioner.
+Another difference is that hair mask nourishment and repair is more intense and lasts longer than that of conditioner.

-They both perform an almost similar task, but one is more powerful than the other.
+However, they both perform a similar task, but one is more potent than the other.

 How to Make Your Own Hair Mask at Home (Video)